yagl/ecs/README.md

 ## Documentation

-The full documentation of methods can be found on [yagl.github.io](yagl.github.io).
+The full documentation of methods can be found on [yagl.github.io/docs/ecs](yagl.github.io/docs/ecs).
+Please note that documentation is still a WIP.

-## Roadmap 0.1
+## Roadmap

+I'll publish the 0.1 by the end of march.
+Below a list of TODOs even if the target is not 0.1.

- * Finish unit tests :D
+ * Maybe more unit test
+ * Complete and publish documentation
+ * Maybe create a benchmark to track performance evolution

 ## License